-Maths

-Maths is FUN!
-Maths includes a wide range of topics such as: number and algebra, shape/space, measure, handling data and using and applying.
-This is integral and incorporated in all areas of mathematics.
-Maths is approached in a variety of ways, making use of investigative and real life situations with links across the curriculum and use of the Sum Dog and Times-Table Rock Star programmes (computer-based programme with educational games) and Mastery Maths.
-This is underpinned by a mastery approach, which strives to ensure that ALL children move forward together with their mathematical learning.
-We also have an annual 'Maths Week' involving the whole school.
-We encourage our children to think mathematically and so help them be prepared for opportunities to apply their mathematical knowledge in and out of the classroom.

-Religious Education

 RE provides children with the opportunities to explore different faiths and beliefs and to ask 'Big Questions, which cannot always be answered.
 As a church school, we teach the key concepts and values of Christianity, as well as units of work on other faiths and world views including Judaism, Islam, Hinduism and Buddhism.
 This enables children to build respectful understanding of the different beliefs in the world around them and also to reflect on and develop their own faith or ideas.
 We have a creative approach to RE and like to work in a cross curricular way where possible, incorporating themed days and enrichment activities including visits, visitors and workshops to aid children's understanding.
 The school follows the West Sussex Locally Agreed Syllabus and additional guidance from the Diocese of Chichester.
 The RE policy is available on the school website.
 Parents have the right to withdraw their child from Religious Education.

-Science

-Science education should equip children for life in a world that may be very different from our own.
+Science Science education should equip children for life in a world that may be very different from our own.
 We want to encourage children's natural curiosity about phenomena and events around them.
 Science links practical experience with ideas, thereby engaging learners at many different levels.
 The school practises 'hands on' learning as a spur to critical and creative thought with science week, experiments and real life science with butterflies and chickens!
 Children question and discuss scientific ideas that may affect their own lives, the direction of society and the future of the world.

-Design and Food technology

-Design and technology helps prepare pupils to engage with tomorrow's rapidly changing technologies.
+Design and Food technology Design and technology helps prepare pupils to tomorrow's rapidly engage with changing technologies.
 Children learn to think creatively and imaginatively to solve problems through designing, making and evaluating products.
 We give children the opportunity to work both individually and as a team to identify needs and discuss ideas.
 Children develop practical skills and use a wide range of tools, techniques and materials to make their products.
 We take supervised risks and children plan, build test and evaluate exciting models and machines.
 Social and environmental issues are considered, enabling children to become discriminating and informed users of products.

-The Arts: Music, Drama, Art and Dance

-The school places a high value on creativity as demonstrated in our outstanding provision for the Arts - we have gained Artsmark Gold twice.
+The Arts: Music, Drama, Art and Dance The school places a high value on creativity as demonstrated in our outstanding provision for the Arts - we have previously gained the Artsmark Gold twice.
 The Arts help children to develop their intuition, creativity, sensitivity and manual dexterity, thereby enhancing their personal growth as expressive, feeling and practically capable individuals.
 Our Y6 pupils create a 'Living Wax Museum' and children are encouraged to evaluate their own and others' work in all stages of their development.
-The school regularly work alongside professional artists, actors, musicians and dancers.
+The school regularly works alongside professional artists, actors, musicians and dancers.
 We take part in a wide range of community arts activities including The Adur Festival, Beach Dreams and art exhibitions.
 In visual art, opportunities to explore skills, methods and techniques, in both 2 and 3 dimensional forms, are embedded in a well-developed art curriculum.
 Children are taught to develop processing skills through drawing, painting, printing, textiles, photography, ceramics and sculpture.
 All of these can be used to enrich their knowledge and understanding of other areas of the curriculum.
+The emphasis in music is upon children creating and enjoying music.
+Through active involvement in composing and performing all types of music, children develop their understanding, knowledge and skills.